josefadamcik/josefadamcik.cz/_posts/2021-06-21-starwars-snowspeeder-bandai-model-kit-build.md

 {% responsive_image path: images/snowspeeder/PXL_20210607_202210363.jpg alt:"After weathering with oils."%}

-I knew that oils are going to be drying a long time.
+I knew that oils are going to be drying for a long time.
 What surprised me that they felt manipulable and "wipeable" even after few days.
 I ended up waiting for a week before I sealed them with another clear coat (gloss again).
 Maybe that's just how they behave when applied over gloss coat, I don't know.

-At this point I assembled the model to it's full state (minus the gun at the back).
+At this point, I assembled the model to its full state (minus the gun at the back).

 Now it was the time for Tamiya weathering master pigment.
 Another first experience with a material and technique for me.
 I struggled a lot.
 It felt very hard to actually get some of the pigment on the applicator and then on the model.
 I also struggled when trying to blend it.
 I am not sure what I was doing wrong.
-In this case I am quite sure that a satin coat would be better than the gloss one.
+In this case, I am quite sure that a satin coat would be better than the gloss one.
 I must try it on the next model.

-Despite the trouble I still like the result.
+Despite the trouble, I still like the result.

 {% responsive_image path: images/snowspeeder/PXL_20210616_181848713.jpg alt:"Tamiya weathering master applied." %}